Castcloud/Castcloud/README.md

 ### Account/Login
 This call registers the client to the user and returns the client authorization token.
-The authorization token is used for all other requests.
-UUID, name and description fields are vitally important as these are used actively.
+The authorization token is used for all other requests. `UUID`, `name` and `description` fields are vitally important as these are used actively.

-The UUID is the only thing that is intended to be kept after a user explicitly signs out.
+The `UUID` is the only thing that is intended to be kept after a user explicitly signs out.

 __Example:__
 ```Shell